ameyajalihal/ameyajalihal.github.io/_posts/2024-07-04-How-to-read-imperfect-translations.md

 Perhaps I’m wiser than whoever the Gītā is talking about here. but perhaps that’s getting too indulgent.
 My next instinct is to question my comprehension of this translation.
 I go back to see if I am forgetting context.
 I scramble ahead to make sure I am not jumping the gun.
 But this is all the translator has to offer.
 And it makes no sense.
 Action and inaction.

 What’s going on here?
 On the face of it, _karma_ and _akarma_ do indeed mean “action” and “inaction”.
 I would have translated these the same way.
 But what do I know about the _Gītā_.
 I needed a better translation to know what about these words is “confusing”.
-And so began a quest to find this fuller sense of _karma_ and _akarma_.
+And so begins a quest to find this fuller sense of _karma_ and _akarma_.

 The following is a little account of how I navigated this search.
 It is a travelogue that describes a journey through multiple translations, commentaries, dictionaries, and finally works outside the _Gītā_ (Parts 2-7).
 I arrive at a new translation in 8.
 But the journey proves fruitful in more than one way.
-I explain in 9 and reflect in 10.
+I explain this in 9 and reflect in 10.
 And what gets us started on this journey is one incongruity in a single translation of a single shloka.

 # 2